nswdpc/silverstripe-mailgun-sync/docs/en/100-webhooks.md

 This is listed in your Mailgun account as your "HTTP webhook signing key", it's used to verify webhook requests.

 Treat this value like a private API key and password, if it is exposed then recycle it.

+### webhook_filter_variable

+A value unique for the website or websites  you wish to aggregate webhooks for.

+#### Example

+You have 2 websites all using the same mailing domain, with 2 webhook endpoints pointing at these sites configured in Mailgun settings.

+You can use this configuration value to filter out webhook submissions for the other site (provided the configuration value is different between the two sites).

+You can leave this empty and aggregate all webhook submissions on your mailing domain

+### webhook_previous_filter_variable

+Webhooks submit over time.
+If you change your webhook_filter_variable in configuration some valid webhooks may not be accepted.

+If this occurs, rotate your `webhook_filter_variable` into this configuration variable to catch these.

 ## Example